openforcefield/openff-nagl/README.md

 A playground for applying graph convolutional networks to molecules, with a focus on learning continuous "atom-type" embeddings and from these classical molecule force field parameters.

-**Note:** This project is still in development and liable to substantial API and other changes.

 This framework is mostly based upon the [*End-to-End Differentiable Molecular Mechanics Force Field Construction*](https://arxiv.org/abs/2010.01196) preprint by Wang, Fass and Chodera.